Should you share photos of your kids online?

 Since that toddler story, I’ve always been quite conscious of how an image might be seen by my audience, and avoided anything that I think might embarrass or hurt

-Rule 3: Ask Permission
+Rule 3: Ask Permission to Share Photos

+If you’re wondering should you share photos of your kids online, just ask!
 In our family, everyone has an absolute veto on any photo being shared on social media for any reason.

 Except Teddy.
 Obviously.